 Before you compose your resignation letter, it’s wise to have “that” conversation with your boss.
 You know … the one where you say you’re quitting, which isn’t always a comfortable conversation to have.

 The reason you want to speak with your boss first is so that you can hammer out the details in advance.
-This will save you from having to edit your letter of resignation for resubmission.
+This will save you from editing your resignation letter for resubmission.

-There are three details you want to cover off on during your discussion with your boss:
+There are three details you want to cover off during your discussion with your boss:

-Discuss your last day.
-Unless your date is firm, there may be some give and take here.
-If you’re unsure what the protocol is at your company around how much notice you need to give, ask someone in HR ahead of time.
-(Exception: If you suspect you will be “walked” as soon as you give notice, adjust your timeline accordingly.
-This could mean that you don’t give notice until your intended last day and that you’ll have to present your resignation letter during the discussion with your boss).
+Exception: If you suspect you will be “walked” as soon as you give notice, adjust your timeline accordingly.
+This could mean that you don’t give notice until your intended last day and that you’ll have to present your resignation letter during the discussion with your boss.

-Disuss the work handover.
-Who is going to take over what, and how will you transfer that knowledge to them?
-Finalise this with your boss and then reference the transition plan in your resignation letter at the highest level possible (see example in the resignation letter template below).
+Who will take over what, and how will you transfer that knowledge to them?
+Finalise this with your boss, and then reference the transition plan in your resignation letter at the highest level possible (see example in the resignation letter template below).

-Discuss anything else you want your boss to know about your reasons for leaving, but don’t want to go “on record” with.
-More about what doesn’t belong in your resignation letter is up next.
+You may want your boss to know about your reasons for leaving but not want to go “on record” with them.
+(More on what doesn’t belong in your resignation letter shortly).

 What A Resignation Letter Is Not.